WAXE (WAXE) Self Reported Market Capitalization Reaches $328.55 Million

-WAXE (WAXE) traded down 0.9% against the dollar during the one day period ending at 12:00 PM ET on December 3rd.
-One WAXE coin can currently be purchased for approximately $61.80 or 0.00156337 BTC on major exchanges.
-Over the last seven days, WAXE has traded 0.3% lower against the dollar.
-WAXE has a market cap of $328.55 million and approximately $46,090.25 worth of WAXE was traded on exchanges in the last 24 hours.
+WAXE (WAXE) traded 7.4% higher against the dollar during the one day period ending at 11:00 AM E.T. on December 9th.
+One WAXE coin can currently be bought for approximately $72.45 or 0.00164378 BTC on exchanges.
+WAXE has a total market cap of $328.55 million and approximately $302,488.57 worth of WAXE was traded on exchanges in the last day.
+During the last week, WAXE has traded 16.2% higher against the dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.